slowernews/wisdom-tldr/README.md

 > *'Be productive, not cheap.
 Stop dicking around trying to figure stuff out that someone else already knows.'*

 ===
+###On judging

+[Bias](#) makes you underestimate or overestimate something.
+[Balance](#) is the secret.

+> *'Not everything that counts can be counted, and not everything that can be counted counts.'*

+> *'The highest form of the art of power is the ability to distinguish the wolves from the lambs, the foxes from hares, the hawks from vultures.'*

+> *'In the course of your life you will be continually encountering fools.
+There are simply too many to avoid.'*

+> *'Two things are infinite: the universe and human stupidity; and I'm not sure about the the universe.' -- Albert Einstein*

+> *'Don't attribute to malice what you can attribute to incompetence or busyness.'*

+===
 ###On decision making

 > *'May your choices reflect your choices, not your fears.' -- Nelson Mandela*